 This writeup will seek to lay out exactly what surviving family members must know to protect their rights after they’ve suffered a wrongful death.
 No matter how the wrongful death occurred, victims have rights.
 Personal Injury lawyers are there to ensure those rights are upheld.

-- What does OSHA say about wrongful death?
+- What do OSHA officials say about wrongful death?

-- Why is a lawyer necessary after wrongful death?
+- Why is a hiring a Personal Injury lawyer necessary after Wrongful Death?

 - What are survival actions?